-The Toy Association assures parents and caregivers that Bisphenol-A (BPA) is safe for use in toys, given both its limited scope of use and limited risk of exposure in toy and game products.
+The Toy Association assures parents and caregivers that any Bisphenol-A (BPA) found in toys is safe, given its limited scope of use, minuscule amounts present, and limited risk of exposure in toy and game products.

-BPA is a plastic ingredient that has been used for more than 60 years to make the tough, shatter-resistant polycarbonate plastic and versatile epoxy resins used in a wide array of products.
+BPA is a plastic ingredient that has been used for more than 60 years to make the tough, shatter-resistant polycarbonate plastic and versatile epoxy resins used in a wide array of products, and a small amount is left over in these materials after they are made.
 It can be found in bicycle and motorcycle helmets, protective sporting guards, eyeglass lenses, hospital incubators, and components of many life-saving medical devices.
 BPA helps to make these products lightweight, highly shatter- and heat-resistant, and extremely strong and reliable.
 It has been specifically chosen for use in toys because polycarbonate plastics can withstand the rigors of active children’s play.

 Despite this strong safety record, the use of BPA in children’s products such as baby bottles, sippy cups, and other food storage items has been phased out.
 However, toys are used quite differently: they are not designed for use with food, and do not regularly undergo the extreme wear and tear caused by high temperatures in a dishwasher or microwave.
 No federal or state jurisdiction has restricted the use of BPA in toys.